Expert urges banks to target informal sector for more funds - Nigeria Today

 Expert urges banks to target informal sector for more funds

-Nzekwe, former President, Association of National Accountants of Nigeria (ANAN), stated this in Ota, Ogun, that a lot of idle funds existed in the informal sector.
+Nzekwe, former President, Association of National Accountants of Nigeria (ANAN), told the News Agency of Nigeria (NAN) in Ota, Ogun, that a lot of idle funds existed in the informal sector.

 According to him, commercial banks must come out with attractive products that will encourage those in the informal sector to lodge their funds.